 More bluntly, the Bible shows you are sinning if you are not street preaching. (p.
 344)

-The author has no problem openly defending a man who believes abortion is not murder, who has publicly attempted to guess the approximate date of the rapture, who admits he is superstitious, who teaches the KJV contains advanced revelations, corrects the Greek and Hebrew and is superior to it, who has a twisted view of the love of God, etcetera.
+It is indeed disturbing that the author has no problem openly defending a man who believes abortion is not murder, who has publicly attempted to guess the approximate date of the rapture, who admits he is superstitious, who teaches the KJV contains advanced revelations, corrects the Greek and Hebrew and is superior to it, who has a twisted view of the love of God, etcetera.
 The list could go on and on.
 From a Baptist and Biblical point of view, numerous actions and teachings of Ruckman are indefensible.
 Ruckmanism has indeed caused a ruckus, and it is unconscionable for this book to openly defend such ruckus as well as the man who has caused it all.